The Fast Company guide to eco-friendly back-to-school gear

 But all that consumerism has a major environmental footprint.
 American households are expected to spend $745 million over the next few weeks, buying the clothes, sneakers, and school supplies for the new year.
 Most of these products aren’t particularly durable or well-made.
 Parents often don’t want to invest in products that their children will quickly outgrow or that’ll get dirty.
 As a result, many back-to-school products—from waterproof backpacks to sneakers to lunch box sporks—are made from plastic, which is both cheap and easy to clean.
 And at the end of their life span, the products wind up in landfills or the ocean, where they don’t decompose and instead pollute our planet for centuries to come.

 But the good news is that many brands are working hard to create more sustainable alternatives to the products your kids use every day.
 We’ve scoured the market to find back-to-school gear that’s either made of natural, biodegradable materials or recycled plastic (less desirable because it is not biodegradable, but still better than single-use plastic).
-And we’ve road tested them to make sure they live up to kids’ expectations and could withstand hardcore use.
+And we’ve road-tested them to make sure they live up to kids’ expectations and could withstand hardcore use.
 These are easy swaps for kids of all ages, from the preschool set all the way to high schooler.

 School supplies